matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-deploy.md

 - `zkTestnet` is an arbitrary zkSync Era network name.
 You can select this as the default network using the `defaultNetwork` property.
 - `url` is a field containing the URL of the zkSync Era node in case of the zkSync Era network (with `zksync` flag set to `true`), or the URL of the Ethereum node.
 This field is required for all zkSync Era and Ethereum networks used by this plugin.
 - `ethNetwork` is a field with the URL of the Ethereum node.
-You can also provide network name (e.g. `goerli`) as the value of this field.
+You can also provide network name (e.g. `sepolia`) as the value of this field.
 In this case, the plugin will either use the URL of the appropriate Ethereum network configuration (from the `networks` section), or the default `ethers` provider for the network if the configuration is not provided.
 This field is required for all zkSync networks used by this plugin.
 - `zksync` is a flag that indicates if the network is zkSync Era.
 This field needs to be set to `true` for all zkSync Era networks; it is `false` by default.

 ### Compilation and Deployment Support for Missing Libraries